srikanth-srinvas/srikanth-srinvas.github.io/cv.md

 **Novartis Institutes for BioMedical Research (NIBR), Cambridge, MA, Jun 2015 - Aug.
 2015**<br>
 ***Intern, Computational Biology***, *Screening Informatics Group, Developmental and Molecular Pathways (DMP)*
-* Developped machine learning classification models to predict siRNA off-targetting
+* Developed machine learning classification models to predict siRNA off-targetting
 * Investigated top features that predict off target effects in RNA interference experiments
-* Models results infomed experimental design for phenotypic screening in target ID and drug discovery
+* Modeling predictions infomed experimental design for phenotypic screening in target ID and drug discovery

-**Syracuse University, Syracyse, NY, 2014 - December 2015**<br>
+**Syracuse University, Syracuse, NY, 2014 - December 2015**<br>
-***Undergraduate Researcher***, [Lab of Yan-Yeung Luk](https://biomaterials.syr.edu/research/luk/), *Department of Chemistry*
+***McNair Scholar Undergraduate Researcher***, [Lab of Yan-Yeung Luk](https://biomaterials.syr.edu/research/luk/), *Department of Chemistry*
-* Investigated protein targets for novel disaccharide derivatives(DSDs)
+* Investigated protein targets for novel disaccharide derivatives (DSDs)
-* Sampled the protein comformations of identified adhesion proteins and their binding affinity and bioactivity to DSDs
+* Sampled the protein conformations of identified adhesion proteins and their binding affinity and bioactivity to DSDs
-* Explored the utility of DSDs as inhibitors of biofilm formation in *in vitro* models of cystic firbosis
+* Explored the utility of DSDs as inhibitors of biofilm formation in *in vitro* models of Cystic Fibrosis

 **University of California San Francisco, San Francisco, CA, Summer 2014**<br>
 ***Undergraduate Researcher***, *[Lab of Michael Grabe](https://www.grabelab.org/), Cardiovascular Research Institute*<br>
 * Homology modeled the structure of human sodium-glucose transporters (hSGLTs) based on structure of bacterial homologues
-* Explored various comformations of hSGLT1 and hSGLT2 structure
+* Explored various conformations of hSGLT1 and hSGLT2 structural models.
 * Investigated inhibitors of human SGLTs by molecular docking and computational screening of library of active compounds

 **The Wadsworth Center, New York State Department of Health, Albany, NY.
 Summer 2013**<br>
 ***NSF-REU Undergraduate Researcher***, *[Labs of Nilesh Banavali and Hongmin Li](https://www.wadsworth.org/senior-staff/nilesh-banavali)*
-* Molecular docking and computational screening of small molecule inhibiors of Dengue NS2/NS3 protease complex
+* Molecular docking and computational screening of small molecule inhibitors of Dengue NS2/NS3 protease complex
-* Culturing and purification of DENV NS2/NS3 protease
+* ultured and purified the DENV NS2/NS3 protease complex
 * Performed *In vitro* screening and validation of top inhibitors

 **University of California Berkeley, Berkeley, CA. Summer 2012**<br>